PistonDevelopers/blog.piston.rs/_posts/2016-09-19-what-is-happening-3.md

 [List of contributors (25)](https://github.com/PistonDevelopers/graphics/graphs/contributors)

-Gini index was added to measure fortune distribution.

 ### [Dyon](https://github.com/PistonDevelopers/dyon)

 One unexpected surprise this year was the creation of a whole new dynamically typed language,